evison/rec-rl/README.md

-# Value-aware Recommendation based on Reinforced Profit Maximization in E-commerce System
+# Value-aware Recommendation based on Reinforcement Profit Maximization

 ## Code for paper.
 This version is for single machine, distributed version will be published later.